google-research/prompt-tuning/implementation.md

 not handled correctly.
 In these cases you need to check if called are equal using `self.assertEqual` and `mock.call`

-`.assert_called_once_with` does not correctly handle array parameters that are not the same object.
+We provide test utilities, (`ArrayEqualMatcher` and `ArrayAllCloseMatcher`) to help make assertions about function calls that take jax/numpy arrays are arguments. `.assert_called_once_with` does not correctly handle array parameters that are not the same object.
 The equality check it does first does an `is` check before calling the (possibly much more expensive) `__eq__` check.
-This means if the array you mock was called with is the **same** object as the one you are checking in the assert you can use this method.
-However if your arrays are different object you need to explicitly call `np.testing.assert_(allclose|array_equal)` using the values from `mock.call_args_list`.
+This means if the array you mock was called with is the **same** object as the one you are checking in the assert, the test would pass, but if they are **different** objects with the same value, it would fail.
+The `ArrayMatcher` classes define `__eq__` methods that uses `np.(array_equal|allclose)` to compare arrays.
+By wrapping the arrays in the expected call (the arguments to `.assert_called_once_with`) in this call we can use normal asserts with arrays as arguments.

 ### Longer Running, More Integration-Style Tests